-Exception: After detaching, an infantry division parent unit must have a minimum Manpower Value of 4.
+Exception: After detaching, an infantry division parent unit must have a minimum Manpower Value of 4 and one artillery.
 Designer's note: this prevents excessive and unrealistic reorganization.

-- Substitute infantry brigades must be assigned a Manpower Value of 8 or less. - Substitute cavalry regiments must be assigned a Manpower Value of 2 or less.
+• Substitute infantry brigades must be assigned a Manpower Value of 8 or less and an artillery value of 2 or less.

+• Substitute cavalry regiments must be assigned a Manpower Value of 2 or less and an artillery value of 1 or less.

-Union non-AoP infantry: the following groups of Union units may not detach units:
+Union non-AoP infantrythe following groups of Union units may not detach units:

-- Union West Virginia

-- Union Pennsylvania Militia

-- Union Baltimore/DC garrison

-- Union Harpers Ferry garrison
+- Union West Virginia (WV) until released - Union Pennsylvania Militia (PA) for the entire game - Union Baltimore/DC garrison (Balt/DC) until released - Union Harpers Ferry garrison (HF) until released